-SevisPass forms part of the broader Trust Framework that includes the SevisWallet for verifiable credentials, the SevisAdminPortal for managing credentials and trust registries, and SevisDEx, PNG's government and business data exchange platform.
-Together, these components enable seamless identity verification, cross-sector authentication, and streamlined access to essential services across sectors such as health, education, and finance.
+SevisPass forms part of the broader Trust Framework that includes the SevisWallet for verifiable credentials, the SevisAdminPortal for managing credentials and trust registries, SevisPay a neutral payment gateway for payment of online services and SevisDEx, PNG's government and business data exchange platform.
+Together, these components will enable seamless identity verification, cross-sector authentication, and streamlined access to essential services across sectors such as health, education, and finance.
 SevisPass will underpin PNG's emerging Trust Framework, enabling verifiable, consent-based digital interactions across the economy.
 As a core component of the national DPI, it will build trust by ensuring that digital identities are secure, portable, and widely accepted.